chili-publish/grafx-documentation/docs/CHILI_GraFx/mycpmigration.md

 Provide your email, you used to login to My CHILI publish before.

-If you use an email that is in use, you will get notified.
+If you use enter email that is in use, you will get notified.

 If your email is known in the platform, CHILI GraFx will let you know.